The $B^{+(0)} \to \bar D^{0(-)} D^{*}_{s0}(2317)^+$ decays and the molecular structure of $D^*_{s0}(2317)$: Acknowledgments

 \section{Acknowledgments}

-This work is partly supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12575081 and No. 12365019, and by the Natural Science Foundation of Guangxi province under Grant No. 2023JJA110076, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024), and partly by the Natural Science Foundation of Changsha under Grant No. kq2208257 and the Natural Science Foundation of Hunan province under Grant No. 2023JJ30647.
+This work is partly supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12575081 and No. 12365019, and by the Natural Science Foundation of Guangxi province under Grant No. 2023JJA110076, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
 This work is also partly supported by the Spanish Ministerio de Economia y Competitividad (MINECO) and European FEDER funds under Contracts No. FIS2017-84038-C2-1-PB, PID2020-112777GB-I00, and by Generalitat Valenciana under contract PROMETEO/2020/023.
 This project has received funding from the European Union Horizon 2020 research and innovation program under the program H2020-INFRAIA-2018-1, grant agreement No. 824093 of the STRONG-2020 project.